Assistance programs St. Clair County Michigan.

 - Prescription Assistance Program (PAP) - This service seeks to aid those patients who have exhausted all other sources for help with medication.
 Get help with medications from drug companies.

-- Food - Get food from the emergency food program.
+- Food - Get food from the emergency free food program.
 Canned goods, fruits, vegetables, and other aid.

 - Referrals - Case managers from BWCA can offer linkage to non-profits in Port Huron, government grant programs for paying security deposits (such as emergency food and shelter), emergency rent help and public benefits.